mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 # Adopting Rust: the missing playbook for CTOs and Engineering managers

-If you search for "Rust adoption" in your favourite search engine, most of the content you'll find falls into one of two categories:
+If you look for "Rust adoption" in your favourite search engine, most of the content you'll find falls into one of two categories:

 - How to convince your organization to adopt Rust, usually from the point of view of an individual contributor acting as a Rust advocate
 - Survey data on Rust adoption